 While we are providing general information about the state’s 529 plan, please consult the Plan Description and Participation Agreement for more detailed information and facts about the plan.

-Unlike a traditional savings account or bank account, your money grows tax-deferred in a 529 account and qualified distributions are federal tax and state tax free.
+Unlike a traditional savings account or investment account, your money grows tax-deferred in a 529 account and qualified distributions are federal tax and state tax free.

 Different states have different state plans with different investment options and different tax benefits.
 They will also have different minimum contribution (and subsequent contribution) requirements and plan fees.
 You are not required to open a 529 plan in your home state.
 You can open a 529 plan in any state that accepts out-of-state enrollments.
 Additionally, 529 plan accounts can be linked to the Upromise rewards service.
 Earn an extra $25 bonus when you connect a 529 account to your Upromise profile.

-Oklahoma has two state plans: the Oklahoma 529 College Savings Plan and Oklahoma Dream 529.
+Oklahoma has two state plans: the Oklahoma 529 and Oklahoma Dream 529.

-The Oklahoma College Savings Plan has no residency requirement and is available to any state residents, not just Oklahoma.
-It has a minimum contribution of $100 and offers a variety of portfolio options.
+Oklahoma 529 has no residency requirement and is available to residents of any state, not just Oklahoma.
+It has a minimum contribution of $25 and offers a variety of portfolio options.

-What are some Oklahoma 529 plan benefits and tax advantages?
+What are some Oklahoma 529 benefits and tax advantages?

 Funds you invest in a 529 plan grow tax-deferred.
 And funds that the student eventually withdraws from the plan towards qualified educational costs are free from federal taxes.

 A common misconception is that these 529 plan assets will disqualify your child from financial aid.
-On the contrary, 529 plan funds are treated more favorably in the financial aid formula than other savings in your child’s name through a custodial account such as an UTMA/UGMA.
+On the contrary, 529 plan funds are treated more favorably in the financial aid formula than other savings in your child’s name.
 This is because assets in a child’s 529 plan belong to the parent not child, and FAFSA (Free Application for Federal Student Aid) gives preferential tax treatment to assets belonging to a student’s parent versus the student.

 Is a 529 plan tax deductible in the state of Oklahoma?